 The Stormwater GIS Memo, attached in Appendix E, provides a comprehensive list of data gaps for complying with both the Phase I and Phase II mapping requirements for the Permit.
-The next steps for compliance with each phase are as follows:
+In 2022, Phase II of the mapping requirements was started with the addition of municipal sanitary sewer system information in the Town's stormwater map.
+The data was acquired from the Town and used as part of the System Vulnerability Factor analysis described in Section 7.1.2.
+A map of the sanitary sewer system is included in Appendix I. The remaining steps for meeting the Phase II mapping requirements are as follows:

 - Phase II:

 - Refine spatial location of outfalls

 - Refine catchment delineations

-- o Add municipal sanitary sewer system